sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230305: Support for custom extension handling now working with ECH.
+  Such extensions for now are always compressed in inner CH.
+Test code added for that too.

 - 20230301: did a bit of testing that GREASE PSKs actually look nicely random incl. the obfuscated ticket ages (as called for by the ECH spec)